Pediatric Care

 Ear infections in children are one of the most common—and frustrating—childhood illnesses.
 If your toddler is pulling at their ear or your baby won’t sleep, you’re not alone.

-Almost every parent has been in the ear infection trenches with their kids.
+Almost every parent has been in the ear infection trenches.
 According to the American Academy of Pediatrics, ear infections are the most frequently diagnosed illness in children in the U.S., second only to the common cold.
-By age three, five of every six kids will have had at least one ear infection
+By age three, five of every six kids will have had at least one ear infection.

-And some kids get more ear infections than others (like a lot more).
+And some kids get more ear infections than others—sometimes a lot more.
 A UCLA Health study found that 4.6 million kids had more than three infections in a year.

-So if you feel like your child has been personally targeted by the Ear Infection Fairy, you’re not alone.
-This is one of those childhood rites of passage—like diaper blowouts and spaghetti in the hair—that pretty much every parent faces.
+So if it feels like your child has been personally targeted by the Ear Infection Fairy, you’re not alone.
+Ear infections are practically a childhood rite of passage—right up there with diaper blowouts and spaghetti in the hair.

-In this article, we’ll cover the signs, causes, and best treatments for ear infections in kids—plus when to worry and what parents can do to prevent chronic issues.
+In this guide, we’ll cover the signs, causes, and best treatments for ear infections in kids—plus when to worry and what parents can do to prevent recurring issues.

 Types of Ear Infections in Children

 The ear is surprisingly complicated.
-It has three zones, and each can develop a different type of infection.
+It has three main sections, and infections can occur in each.

 Outer Ear Infection (Swimmer’s Ear)